-- Submissions that fall outside the technical parameters specified in this FOA. - Submissions that do not address the required technical information (i.e. information that "must" be included), as specified in Sections I.D and I.E of the FOA. - Submissions that have been submitted in response to other currently issued ARPA-E FOAs. - Submissions that are not scientifically distinct from applications submitted in response to other currently issued ARPA-E FOAs. - Submissions for basic research aimed solely at discovery and/or fundamental knowledge generation. - Submissions for large-scale demonstration projects of existing technologies. - Submissions for proposed technologies that represent incremental improvements to existing technologies. - Submissions for proposed technologies that are not based on sound scientific principles (e.g., violates a law of thermodynamics). - Submissions for proposed technologies that are not transformational, as described in Section I.A of the FOA. - Submissions for proposed technologies that do not have the potential to become disruptive in nature, as described in Section I.A of the FOA.
-Technologies must be scalable such that they could be disruptive with sufficient technical progress. - Submissions that are not scientifically distinct from existing funded activities supported elsewhere, including within the Department of Energy. - Submissions that describe a technology but do not propose a R&D plan that allows ARPA-E to evaluate the submission under the applicable merit review criteria provided in Section V.A of the FOA.
+- Submissions that fall outside the technical parameters specified in this FOA. - Submissions that do not address the required technical information (i.e. information that "must" be included), as specified in Sections I.D and I.E of the FOA. - Submissions that have been submitted in response to other currently issued ARPA-E FOAs. - Submissions that are not scientifically distinct from applications submitted in response to other currently issued ARPA-EFOAs. - Submissions for basic research aimed solely at discovery and/or fundamental knowledge generation. - Submissions for large-scale demonstration projects of existing technologies.

+- Submissions for proposed technologies that represent incremental improvements to existing technologies. - Submissions for proposed technologies that are not based on sound scientific principles (e.g., violates a law of thermodynamics). - Submissions for proposed technologies that are not transformational, as described in Section I.A of the FOA. - Submissions for proposed technologies that do not have the potential to become disruptive in nature, as described in Section I.A of the FOA.
+Technologies must be scalable such that they could be disruptive with sufficient technical progress. - Submissions that are not scientifically distinct from existing funded activities supported elsewhere, including within the Department of Energy. - Submissions that describe a technology but do not propose a R&D plan that allows ARPA-E to evaluate the submission under the applicable merit review criteria provided in Section V.A of the FOA. - Submissions that do not propose a Combined Phase I/II/IIS Award, as described in Section II.A of the FOA.